zheng-wang/irontest/README.md

 ![SOAP Invocation and Assertion](screenshots/integrated-soap-testing/soap-invocation-and-assertion.png)

-You can also create `XPath assertions` against the SOAP response for advanced verification.
+You can also create `XPath Assertion`s against the SOAP response for advanced verification.

 Click the Back link to return to the test case edit view.